Lokey666/Vendor-Performance-Project/README.md

 ## 📊 Python EDA & Analysis

 The Python notebooks perform exploratory data analysis and generate key metrics to evaluate vendor performance.
 Data is extracted from the database, cleaned, and transformed to support actionable insights.

+Haven't add every eda code and analysis here.For full code can access it here:[ Python](01.sql)

 **Workflow & Key Code:**